gregerolsson/grafeo/docs/user-guide/compact-store.md

 1. **Scans** all nodes from the current store, grouped by label
 2. **Infers** column types from property values and builds per-label columnar tables
 3. **Builds** forward and backward CSR adjacency for each edge type
-4. **Swaps** the database to read-only mode and drops the original store
+4. **Swaps** the database to a layered store: the new columnar tables become the immutable base and a mutable overlay is attached on top to absorb subsequent writes. `recompact()` later folds the overlay back into a fresh base.

 The result is a `CompactStore` backed by: